Spondylolisthesis occurs when one of the vertebra (bones) of the spine slips out of alignment with the other vertebrae in the spine.

-- A numbness, or tingling sensation from the lower back into the buttocks, thighs, legs and feet.
+- Numbness or tingling sensation from the lower back into the buttocks, thighs, legs and feet.

-- Weakness in the muscles along the legs and feet, resulting from an issue within the nerves.
+- Weakness in the muscles of the legs and ankles

-This type of spondylolisthesis is caused by a fracture of the “pars interarticularis” which is the bony bridge that connects the facet joints.
+This type of spondylolisthesis is caused by a fracture of the “pars interarticularis” which is the bony bridge that connects the joints of the spine, called facet joints.
 It often occurs in patients that have participated in sports that involve repetitive stress to the lumbar vertebrae.
 The defect in the bone caused by the fracture is termed a spondylolysis.
-If separation or displacement of this fracture occurs, the anterior portion of the vertebra will disconnect from the facet joints.
+If separation or displacement of this fracture occurs, the anterior (front) portion of the vertebra will disconnect from the facet joints.
 The resulting slippage of the vertebrae is known as a spondylolisthesis.

 This type of spondylolisthesis is most often seen in older patients.
-Degenerative Spondylolisthesis is caused by arthritis of the facet joints in the back of the spine along with a loss of competency of the intervertebral disc.
-This may lead to instability of the spine with slippage of the vertebrae and further wear and tear on the intervertebral disc.
+Degenerative Spondylolisthesis is caused by arthritis of the facet joints in the back of the spine along with a loss of integrity of the intervertebral disc.
+This may lead to instability of the spine with slippage of the vertebra and further wear and tear on the intervertebral disc.